Tormato: Side one

-Anderson wrote the music and lyrics to "Future Times/Rejoice" and said his words are more explicit in meaning than his usual style.
+Anderson wrote the music and lyrics to "Future Times"/"Rejoice" and said his words are more explicit in meaning than his usual style.
 It features Squire playing bass with a Mu-Tron pedal effect.

-"Don't Kill the Whale" originated from a bass line and a passage on an acoustic guitar that Squire had devised which he presented to Anderson, who proceeded to write lyrical ideas off of it using a poem that he had written on the subject as a basis.
+"Don't Kill the Whale" originated from a bass line and a passage on an acoustic guitar that Squire had devised which he presented to Anderson, who proceeded to write lyrical ideas off it using a poem that he had written on the subject as a basis.
 The acoustic line was worked into the song's chorus.
 Squire had the idea while the group were in Switzerland working on Going for the One, and the lyrics were inspired by a television program that Anderson saw about saving tigers, which prompted him to write words for a song about saving whales.
 The song was also inspired by the band's friendship with Terry Doran, who had invited Yes to perform at a benefit concert for the whale movement, but they were too busy working in the studio.
 The keyboard solo involved Wakeman adapting a sound that he had configured on his Polymoog which produced "weird sounds" that resembled a whale.

 "Madrigal" features Wakeman playing a Thomas Goff harpsichord.
 Anderson had suggested to Wakeman that they write a madrigal, a form of English evening song.

 "Release, Release" was developed by Anderson and White, and features automatic double tracking applied onto White's drum tracks to achieve a bigger sound.
 Its original title was "The Anti-Campaign", referring to the political and social changes at the time before it was changed in favour of the lyric "Release, release" that is sung multiple times at the end.
 The instrumental section includes a crowd cheering with the guitar and drum solo, which Wakeman reasoned was added because it "sounded a bit dry" on its own.
 He claimed the crowd was taken from an English football match.
 Atlantic Records president Ahmet Ertegun visited Yes in the studio and heard "Release, Release", which he liked and suggested the whole album sound like it.
 The song was difficult for Anderson to sing on stage as the many high notes in the song strained his voice, and it was dropped early into the tour.